PAST ISCF NEWS FOR

 Fontenot won by submission with a rear naked choke at 1:48 of the first round.

-3. Lightweight Kickboxing
+3. IKF Lightweight Kickboxing

 Dustin Carbajal vs David Deville